Pentagon Says Will Cut Civilian Workforce By At Least 5% - UrduPoint

 Pentagon Says Will Cut Civilian Workforce By At Least 5%

-Washington, (APP - UrduPoint / Pakistan Point News - 22nd Feb, 2025) The US Defense Department will cut its civilian workforce by at least five percent starting next week, the Pentagon said Friday, as President Donald Trump seeks to slash the number of government employees.
+Washington, (APP - UrduPoint / Pakistan Point News - 22nd Feb, 2025) The US Defense Department will cut its civilian workforce by at least five percent starting next week, the Pentagon said Friday, as President Donald Trump continues slashing the government payroll.

 Trump's administration has already begun firing thousands of other Federal workers who are on probationary status, and the cuts at the Defense Department -- the largest employer in the United States -- will also focus on recently hired employees.